Same-sex marriage in Cuba

-Same-sex marriage has been legal in Cuba since 27 September 2022, following a national referendum held two days earlier in which a majority of voters approved its legalization.
+Same-sex marriage has been legal in Cuba since 27 September 2022, following a national referendum held two days earlier in which a majority of voters approved of its legalization.
 The Constitution of Cuba had prohibited same-sex marriage until it was revised in 2019, and in May of the same year, the government announced plans to legalize it.
 A draft family code containing provisions allowing same-sex couples to marry and adopt was approved by the National Assembly of People's Power on 21 December 2021.
 The text was under public consultation until 6 June 2022, and was approved by the Assembly on 22 July.
 The measure was approved by two-thirds of voters in a referendum held on 25 September.
 President Miguel Díaz-Canel signed the new family code into law on 26 September, and it took effect upon publication in the Official Gazette the following day.

 Cuba was the first independent nation in the Caribbean, the first communist state, the fourth country in North America, the eighth in Latin America, (Note: After Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador, and Uruguay) and the 32nd in the world to legalize same-sex marriage.

 Civil unions

 A civil union law was first proposed in 2007.
 The bill was reportedly discussed by the National Assembly of People's Power and promoted by Mariela Castro, director of the Cuban Sexual Education Center and daughter of the First Secretary of the Communist Party, Raúl Castro.
 The legislation did not reach a vote in Parliament, even though Mariela Castro said that it had the support of her father.

-The 2022 Cuban Family Code put to a referendum on 25 September 2022 includes provisions allowing couples access to civil unions (uniones de hecho afectivas).
+The 2022 Cuban Family Code put to a referendum on 25 September 2022 includes provisions allowing couples access to civil unions (unión de hecho afectiva, /es/).